ayeshanisarrr/bellabeat_case_study/README.md

 | Moderate | 133 |
 | Low | 136 |

 The near-equal three-way split is a critical segmentation insight.
-Bellabeat cannot treat its users as a single group — a one-size-fits-all message or product experience will miss at least two-thirds of its audience.
+Bellabeat cannot treat its users as a single group  a one size fits all message or product experience will miss at least two thirds of its audience.
 Each tier has different needs, motivations, and entry points.

 ---